ArthurSonzogni/FTXUI/doc/mainpage.md

 This is the visual element of the program.
 It defines a `ftxui::Screen`, which is a grid of `ftxui::Pixel`.
-A Pixel represents a Unicode character and its associated style (bold, colors, etc.).
+A Pixel represents a Unicode character and its associated style (bold, italic, colors, etc.).
 The screen can be printed as a string using `ftxui::Screen::ToString()`.
 The following example highlights this
 process:

 ```cpp